sdl/ecommerce-framework/README.md

 * ADF claim processor for carts (so cart data can be exposed to for example SmartTarget)
 * Localization support, i.e. the different language, currency and catalog mappings per publication

-In addition there is a DXA module with a set of views implementing the default E-Commerce templates.
+In addition there is a DXA module with a set of HTML views (in JSP or Razor) implementing the default E-Commerce templates.
 The views are based on the White Label HTML design.

 The ECL providers allows easy access to categories and products which makes it easy to associate references in for example the different E-Commerce widgets (listers, facets etc).